 Laboratories, processing facilities and conference room

-- Laboratories: The Facility has a Laboratory building comprising two levels.
-The ground level is currently utilized as an entomology lab.
-The first floor is the former Biotechnology Laboratory and is currently unused.
-Plant and equipment includes, autoclave, centrifuge and fume hood.
+- Laboratories – The facility has a laboratory building with two levels.
+The ground level is currently used as an entomology lab.
+The first floor is the former biotechnology laboratory and is currently available for use.
+Plant and equipment includes an autoclave, centrifuge and fume hood.

-- Pumping and irrigation: Bowen Research Station is watered by 3 bores situated on an underground aquifer, with a nominal allocation of 31.0Ml in conjunction.
-Three irrigation pumps provide a range of pressure and capacity options for application of irrigation water.
-Water is reticulated around the station by a system of permanent irrigation mains to allow servicing of field plantings.
-Irrigation is carried out solely through drip tape.
-Water is filtered through in line filters to ensure operation without blockages.
+- Pumping and irrigation – Bowen Research Facility is watered by three bores situated on an underground aquifer, with a nominal allocation of 31.0Ml.
+Three irrigation pumps provide a range of pressure and capacity options.
+Water is reticulated around the facility by a system of permanent irrigation mains to allow servicing of field plantings.
+Irrigation is entirely through drip tape.
+Water is filtered through inline filters to ensure operation without blockages.

-- Planters: plot planter available to plant a wide range of crops in various plot lengths and trial designs.
-Air seeder available for a range of broad acre crops.
+- Planters – A plot planter is available to plant a wide range of crops in various plot lengths and trial designs.
+An air seeder is also available for a range of broadacre crops.

-- Sprayers: machines include various row and nozzle configurations, tank sizes, air assisted booms.
-Dedicated sprayers for herbicide and pesticide use.
-Shielded sprayer for inter-row weed control.
+- Sprayers – Machines include various row and nozzle configurations, tank sizes and air assisted booms.
+There are dedicated sprayers for herbicide and pesticide use, and a shielded sprayer for inter-row weed control.

 - Dryer: 140 l SEM benchtop drying oven

-Experimental and contract research in field crops, tree crops and horticulture is undertaken.
+Experimental and contract research in field crops, tree crops and horticulture.

-The facility assists research development and extension through the delivery of integrated pest and disease management.
+The facility assists RD&E through the delivery of integrated pest and disease management.